 What is it?

 An Organizational Member Type is one where an organization or company is responsible for paying their dues each year, and has one or more linked individual(s) attached to the organization.
-Within Oasis’ organizational Member Type setup, you can allow an organization to add as many individual linked users as they want, or you can limit them to a certain number of allowed linked users.
+Within MC Professional’ organizational Member Type setup, you can allow an organization to add as many individual linked users as they want, or you can limit them to a certain number of allowed linked users.

 - How to Create a New Organizational Member

 Glossary of Terms